YoniSlutzky98/nn-gd-gen-mf/README.md

-# Do Neural Nets Need Gradient Descent to Generalize?
-Matrix Factorization as a Theoretical Testbed
+# Do Neural Networks Need Gradient Descent to Generalize?
+A Theoretical Study
-Official implementation for the experiments in [Do Neural Nets Need Gradient Descent to Generalize?
-Matrix Factorization as a Theoretical Testbed](XXX), based on the [PyTorch](https://pytorch.org/) library.
+Official implementation for the experiments in [Do Neural Networks Need Gradient Descent to Generalize?
+A Theoretical Study](https://arxiv.org/abs/2506.03931), based on the [PyTorch](https://pytorch.org/) library.

 ## Installing Requirements